+With increasing use of simulation base training for surgeons, it is important to ensure that all surgeons delivering simulation training are appropriately trained.
 In this one-day course from the Scottish Surgical Simulation Collaborative (RCSEd & RCPSG), participants will explore theory and practical tips for using simulation in surgical training.
-It will be particularly useful for those running local skills clubs, monthly teaching day, boot camp or other courses within the Scottish IST pilot, but applicable in many other settings.
-It will be immediately followed by the IST trainers’ update session, and trainers may wish to sign up for both.
+It will be particularly useful for those running local skills clubs, monthly teaching day, boot camp or other courses within the Scottish IST pilot, but applicable in many other settings

 Surgical trainers and trainees, including IST faculty.

-Classroom sessions exploring theory and practical tips, group working of examples, trouble-shooting “clinic”
+Classroom sessions exploring theory and practical tips, group working of examples in a surgical simulation setting, trouble-shooting “clinic”

 To enable participants to design and deliver an educationally effective simulation based course in surgery.